-The damage a fire causes to a property remains even long after it is put out.
-Smoke and soot have acidic compositions that could result to long-lasting harm to your home, belongings and family.
-Smoke can corrode metal and damage marble and glass, as well as discolor porous materials such as clothing, drywall, floors and fabric.
+The damage a fire causes remains even long after it is put out.
+Smoke and soot have acidic compositions that could result in long-lasting harm to your home, belongings, and family.
+Smoke can corrode metal and damage marble and glass, as well as discolor porous materials such as clothing, drywall, floors, and fabric.
 Additionally, odors from smoke damage smell unpleasant and are dangerous to human health.

 The experts at ServiceMaster discuss the different types of smoke damage and how they can be harmful.